 I’m on a 2 boat dive a day package…am I limited to only 2 boat dives in a single day?

-Can I dive the same day that I arrive?
+Can I dive on the same day that I arrive?

 We do offer wireless internet service.
 The wireless service coverage area includes the majority of the resort.

 I’ve been to Bonaire several times…do I have to go to the dive orientation again?